zZhiG/SER/README.md

-# SER: A semantic enhancement refiner
+# SER: A semantics-enhanced refiner

 The all code will be made release as soon as possible after accept.